edewajosh/crush-django/README.md

-# This code based django documentation tutorial
+# This code is  based on django documentation tutorial